tj/bm/Readme.md

 	   'URL part'	Options for -d
 			-D		Delete first occurence only
-			-F		Force the bookmark to be deleted (even if duplicate)
+			-F		Force the bookmark to be deleted (even if duplicate) -p		Delete the associated picture (no trash available)

 	-g		Generate a HTML page with all bookmarks
 			If used more than once, generate a page per tag